 The one company that has been quoted as saying there is a shortage of batteries is Ford Motor Company.
-Ford uses Sanyo for their Ford Escape hybrid batteries.
-Ford is expected to build 20,000 Escape hybrids in 2005, but would like to build more, save for the lack of batteries.
+Ford uses Sanyo for its Ford Escape hybrid batteries.
+Ford is expected to build 20,000 Escape hybrids in 2005 but would like to build more, save for the lack of batteries.
 Ford is in talks with Sanyo to boost production.
-Ford cannot just go to another battery maker and buy these batteries off the shelf like one would do if they needed a lead acid battery.
+Ford cannot just go to another battery maker and buy these batteries off the shelf like one would do if they needed a lead-acid battery.

 The Nickel Metal Hydride battery powers everything from cellular phones to hybrid electric vehicles.
 According to Cobasys, the first use of a NiMH battery was in the form of a Nickel hydrogen battery used in aerospace applications.
 A NiMH is the configuration of a battery using metal hydride hydrogen storage materials as one of the battery electrodes.
-You see NiMH batteries in solid state format in the batteries you use today in cameras, blackberrys, PDAs and palm pilots and a slue of other gadgetry.
+You see NiMH batteries in a solid-state format in the batteries you use today in cameras, Blackberrys, PDAs, and palm pilots, and a slue of other gadgetry.
 Making a NiMH for automotive use requires cranking amps that are not needed in the gadgetry.

-The fly wheel is a motor generator.
+The flywheel is a motor generator.
 It helps store energy in a 42-volt system.
 There is also the difference, according to Tom Dougherty, Director of Advanced Battery and Advanced Systems for Johnson Controls, in the cold start.
 The first is that it reduces cranking time.
 A regular internal combustion engine vehicle takes 3/4 to 1.5 seconds of pumping gas to start.
-This passes gas through the engine, unused and causes the most amount of Nitrous Oxide (NOX) and hydrocarbons.
-These are called pollutants which are not safe to breath.
-GMs mild hybrid cold start is 1/3 the time of just an ordinary internal combustion engine.
+This passes gas through the engine, unused, and causes the most amount of Nitrous Oxide (NOX) and hydrocarbons.
+These are called pollutants that are not safe to breathe.
+GMs mild-hybrid cold start is 1/3 the time of just an ordinary internal combustion engine.

 This does not explain why General Motors is only producing 1,500-2,500 hybrid pickups when they sell 900,000.
 If GM were to build all 900,000 pickups as just mild hybrids, the United States would save 80,000,000 gallons of gas.

-But for maximum effect you want a full hybrid which uses a Nickel Metal Hydride battery.
+But for maximum effect, you want a full hybrid that uses a Nickel Metal Hydride battery.
 There are two types of NiMH batteries; cylindrical and prismatic.
 The chemistry is the same in both; the difference is preferential to the Manufacturer’s platform.
 NiMH batteries weigh about 30 percent less than a LAB.
-The NiMH battery is more “power specific” than a lead acid battery.
+The NiMH battery is more “power specific” than a lead-acid battery.
 Power Specific refers to the power by weight; it weighs less for the same amount of power.
 The NiMH energy throughput lasts 8-10 years whereas the lead-acid battery is only warrantied for 2-3 years.